cheemadaljot-code/Induction-report-by-daljot-singh/README.md

 ✅ Conclusion

 Overall, Day 7 of the orientation was structured, informative, and beneficial for all the new students.
 Each session contributed to understanding the academic culture, support systems, and opportunities offered at GNDEC.
+Many good personalities meet us and many new friends.
+This was a next level part of my life that I enjoyed the most.